 Discover our favorite Cointreau cocktails.

-How to Craft a Café Maria Theresia
+How To Craft A Café Maria Theresia

 You’ll want to assemble the ingredients and tools before you craft a Café Maria Theresia.
 Good news!
 You won’t need any fancy tools or equipment to craft this drink.
-We use the following basic bar tools in our Café Maria Theresia recipe:

 The first step is to fill a glass mug with boiling water and then empty it after a minute or two.
 This step heats the mug and ensures that the coffee cocktail stays warm.

 We like to boil water with an electric kettle since it’s so fast and efficient to use.
-You can purchase an electric kettlefrom Amazon if you don’t already have one in your kitchen.

 Measure the orange liqueur and pour it into the warmed glass mug.
 We use a Japanese jigger to measure liquor for this and other recipes to avoid spillage and ensure accuracy.

-Purchase a Japanese Jigger from Amazon if you don’t have a jigger or want an inexpensive upgrade.
+Buy a Japanese jigger from Amazon if you need a jigger or want an inexpensive upgrade.

 Add sugar and stir with a bar spoon until the sugar is fully dissolved.